toshiro-en-miyamoto/cpp/testing/ut/cmake/README.md

 ### `.gitignore`

-It is a basic `.gitignore` template to work with CMake.
+It is a basic `.gitignore` template created by VS Code CMake Tools extension:

 ```
 build/